 These gatekeepers include banks that control funding, media companies that control what people read, watch and hear about, and stockists who dictate what shoppers can find in store.

 Numerous startup businesses first achieved reward crowdfunding success to validate their product and verify consumer demand, and then moved on to equity crowdfunding to acquire the resources to form a company and scale up.
 A good UK example is The Cheeky Panda, a company making tissue from bamboo.
-Within 15 months of initial reward crowdfunding to generate £10,000 of orders they ran an equity crowdfunding project that valued the company at £5m.
+Within 15 months of initial reward crowdfunding to generate £10,000 of orders they went on to run an equity crowdfunding project that valued the company at £5m.

 The roles of the platforms are to provide a recognised and trusted marketplace where projects can be hosted and backers can financially support them with confidence and security.
 They also provide a lot of help-yourself online advice on how to be successful.
 They allow projects to post a written pitch, a short video, details of the rewards offered, and provide a means of dialogue with backers and visitors to the project to answer questions and keep people updated on progress.